 Are you there?
 Which micro brew are you drinking?

 Then reality happens.
 You realize that your house is FREEZING COLD!!!
 I’m talking, you can see your breath cold.
-This is what we walked into a few nights ago.
+Kiss your relaxing, cozy night goodbye.
+You have big problems on your hand.

 Unraveling the Mystery: What The Heck Happened?